-We need to install Eclipse IDE for Java developers.
+We need Eclipse IDE for Java developers.
 The installer will start and has a few options.
-So click the first option, ‘Eclipse IDE for Java Developers’.
+So click on the first option, ‘Eclipse IDE for Java Developers’.

 Select the directory where you want to install Java VM and Eclipse.
-You can leave these fields as default.
-Remember the installation folder; this is where Eclipse will be installed and will need to be started from each time you want to open Eclipse IDE.
+You can leave these fields default.
+Remember the installation folder; this is where Eclipse will be installed and must be started each time you want to open Eclipse IDE.

 Next, accept the certificates to continue the installation.